ellennickles/xphoto-s24/week8/README.md

     experience.
   - Also reflect: is this experience any different from taking a selfie with your mobile camera or another device?
 Why or why not?
-  - Be sure to include at least one (1) question for discussion or further reflection.
+  - Include at least one (1) question for discussion or further reflection.
+  - Be prepared to share your research findings in class.
 - Submit your photo booth images and reflection on [Brightspace](https://brightspace.nyu.edu/d2l/home/344680).